metallicadude89/oneshotgambler/README.md

 # oneshotgambler
 oneshot but if it was good
-(basiaclly a shitpost made in pygame)
+(basically a shitpost made in pygame)